|

 Just this.
 Curious, now, to learn what the boy might

-know, Haldir showed him the fragment of sword.
-It had broken
+know, Haldir showed him the sword tip.
+It had broken off

 one of their blades before, he said, though they use